-Kimia Ghobadi is a John C. Malone Assistant Professor in the Department of Civil and Systems Engineering at Johns Hopkins University.
-She is a member of Center for Systems Science and Engineering at McMaster University, and a PhD in Industrial Engineering at the University of Toronto.
+She received her BSc in Mathematics at Sharif University of Technology, her MSc and MEng in Mathematics and Computational Science and Engineering at McMaster University, and a PhD in Industrial Engineering at the University of Toronto.
 After her PhD, she worked with the University Health Networks and the Princess Margaret Cancer Center in Toronto on implementing automated radiation therapy treatment plans in clinical settings.
-Kimia is a recipient of the INFORMS Judith Liebman Award and multiple fellowships including the Canadian National Science and Engineering fellowship (NSERC) in both graduate and postdoctoral levels and the JHU Discovery Award.
+She is a recipient of the INFORMS Judith Liebman Award and multiple fellowships including the Canadian Natural Science and Engineering Research Council (NSERC) fellowships at both graduate and postdoctoral levels and the JHU Discovery Award.